MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 Everything was running fine, but the problem for me at that point was it was just a single console application running locally.
 I could have just taken the application as-is to containers, but I saw another way to solve this.
 I saw another way to scale it up.
 Azure Functions would help me scale it up.

 By migrating the existing code into an Azure Function, the problem now was that it was still just a console application running inside an Azure Functions.
-Lame.
+This will just not cut it.
+We're just running the same workflow in sequence.
+We need to execute this workflow in parallel and be able to scale out.

 Once you know all the repositories that you want to query, it becomes a distributed problem.
 How many repositories can I hit at once without having any state to correlate between them?
 The answer is all of them.